 The metaphor suggests that individual happiness is ambivalent.
 The joy of the majority is at the cost of a suffering minority; one is not possible without the other.
 There is no doubt that the human suffering in this world is caused by procreation, but the relation is indirect.
 Parents participate in an immensely complex system of interactions and probabilities.
 Often a contingent event decides who becomes a victim.
 As a consequence, participants deny the responsibility for the results of the system – a phenomenon which is also known in the context of structural violence (Galtung).
 If the human race were a sympathetic race, it could walk away from Omelas.
 But the majority is frightened by the imagination of a world without humans and prefers a silent agreement according to which the torture of a few is tolerable.

 In the case of the actual world we live in, the existence of our world and the perpetuation of it relies on the fact that many people have terrible lives.
 We can crudely relate the tortured child in Omelas to the millions of humans in this world who suffer intolerably: the victims of sex slavery, natural disasters, genocides, wars, starvation, painful physical illnesses, and chronic and severe mental illnesses.
-The happy majority in Omelas meanwhile represent those among us who consider ourselves lucky, although the Omelas scenario clearly involves less suffering and far greater happiness than the world we find ourselves in.
+The happy majority in Omelas meanwhile represent those among us who consider ourselves lucky, although the Omelas scenario clearly involves less suffering and a higher preponderance of happiness than the world we find ourselves in.

 Antinatalists, then, in their choice not to procreate, are like ‘the ones who walk away from Omelas’.
 Antinatalists deny the world and do not want to perpetuate it and desisting from procreation is thus a natural, logical, and ethical consequence of such a worldview.
-Antinatalists maintain that this metaphorical walking away from Omelas is the most compassionate stance on procreation specifically and the world more generally.
+Antinatalists maintain that this metaphorical walking away from Omelas is the most compassionate stance on the act of procreation specifically and the world more generally.

 The Omelas metaphor is an uncommon argument in favour of antinatalism, yet it is one that many antinatalists believe holds a great deal of weight.